okohll/abdocs/content/docs/views/options/behaviour-options.md

 For example, say you have a top level view 'monthly invoicing', which shows the total invoice amount per customer per month.

-To allow it to work, it joins to another view 'invoice amuounts', which per invoice, adds up all the invoice line values.
+To allow it to work, it joins to another view 'invoice amounts', which per invoice, adds up all the invoice line values.

 Now, absent of any caching, the *monthly invoicing* view would need to do all the work of *invoice amounts* every time it was viewed, as well as its own work of totaling per month per customer.

 If the view *invoice totals* were cached, *monthly invoicing* be able to just 'look up' the total of each invoice from the cache, potentially speeding things up significantly.

-The advantage of caching the lower level *invoice totals* view rather than the top level view is that it's not unlikely that *invoice totals* is referenced by other views as well - so you get more bang from your buck by caching it, you potentially speed up lots of views in one go.
+An advantage of caching the lower level *invoice totals* view rather than the top level view is that it's not unlikely that *invoice totals* is referenced by other views as well - so you get more bang from your buck by caching it, you potentially speed up lots of views in one go.

 ### Things to watch out for